dev5115/SQL_Questions_Query/README.md

-# SQL_Questions_Query
-SQL Questions and Answers .
+## SQL Questions and Answers

 It ranges from beginners to Advanced

-It will definitely help the data analyst interviews.

 For this project I have used postgresql.